gatlin/AFSBylaws/bylaws.md

 the Articles of Incorporation and these Bylaws, and to review and confirmation by the Board as determined from time to time by the Board.

+### 4.7 Policies and Procedures

+The Board shall have the authority to adopt such policies and procedures for meetings of the Board of Directors as the Board may from time to time determine, as the activities of AFS may require.

 5. Miscellaneous Provisions
 ---